Judith Montefiore

 Judith, Lady Montefiore (née Barent Cohen; 20 February 1784 – 24 September 1862) was a British linguist, musician, travel writer, and philanthropist.
 She was the wife of Sir Moses Montefiore.
 She authored the first Jewish cook book written in English.

 Early years

 Judith Barent Cohen, fourth daughter of Levy Barent Cohen and his wife, Lydia Diamantschleifer, was born in London on 20 February 1784.
-The father, of Angel Court, Throgmorton Street, was a wealthy Ashkenazi or German Jew.
+The father, of Angel Court, Throgmorton Street, was a wealthy Ashkenazi Jew.

 Career

 She married Sir Moses Montefiore on 10 June 1812.
 Marriages between Sephardim and Ashkenazim were not approved by the Portuguese Synagogue; but Moses believed that this caste prejudice was hurtful to the best interests of Judaism, and was desirous of abolishing it.
 There is little doubt that that marriage did more than anything else to pave the way for the present union of English Jews.
 They were married on 10 June 1812, and took a house in New Court, St. Swithin's Lane, next door to one Nathan Maier Rothschild, living there for 13 years.
 This was likely Nathan Mayer Rothschild, founder of the Rothschild banking family of England, whom one of her sisters, Hannah (1783–1850), had married in 1806.